7. How to resolve the problem of being willful and unrestrained

 Words of Almighty God of the Last Days

 Arrogant and headstrong people find it hard to accept the truth.
 They can’t accept it when they hear something that doesn’t align with their own perspectives, opinions, and thoughts.
 They don’t care about whether what others say is right or wrong, or who said it, or the context in which it was said, or whether it relates to their own responsibilities and duties.
 They don’t care about these things; what’s urgent to them is first to satisfy their own feelings.
 Isn’t this being headstrong?
 What are the losses which being headstrong will ultimately bring on people?
 It is difficult for them to gain the truth.
 Not accepting the truth is caused by man’s corrupt disposition, and the final outcome is that they can’t easily attain the truth.
-Anything that naturally pours forth from man’s nature essence is in opposition to the truth and has nothing to do with it; not one such thing aligns with or approaches the truth.
+Anything that is naturally revealed from man’s nature essence is in opposition to the truth and has nothing to do with it; not one such thing aligns with or approaches the truth.
 Therefore, to achieve salvation, one must accept and practice the truth.
 If one cannot accept the truth and always wants to act according to their own preferences, that person cannot achieve salvation.
 If you want to follow God and perform your duty well, you must first avoid being impulsive when things do not go your way.
 Calm down first and be quiet before God, and in your heart, pray to Him and seek from Him.
 Do not be headstrong; submit first.
 Only with such a mindset can you bring better resolutions to problems.
-If you can persevere in living before God, and whatever befalls you, you are able to pray to Him and seek from Him, and face it with a mentality of submission, then it does not matter how many expressions there are of your corrupt disposition, or what transgressions you have previously committed—they can be resolved so long as you seek the truth.
+If you can persevere in living before God, and whatever befalls you, you are able to pray to Him and seek from Him, and face it with a mentality of submission, then it does not matter how many revelations there are of your corrupt disposition, or what transgressions you have previously committed—they can be resolved so long as you seek the truth.
 No matter what trials befall you, you will be able to stand firm.
-As long as you have the right mentality, are able to accept the truth, and obey God in accordance with His requirements, then you are entirely capable of putting the truth into practice.
+As long as you have the right mentality, are able to accept the truth, and submit to God in accordance with His requirements, then you are entirely capable of putting the truth into practice.
 Though you may be a little rebellious and resistant at times, and sometimes display defensive reasoning and are unable to submit, if you can pray to God and turn your rebellious state around, then you can accept the truth.
 Having done so, reflect on why such rebelliousness and resistance arose in you.
 Find the reason, then seek the truth to resolve it, and that aspect of your corrupt disposition can be purified.
 After several recoveries from such stumbles and falls, until you can put the truth into practice, your corrupt disposition will gradually be cast off.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three